pyinstaller/pyinstaller/doc/source/Manual.rst

 * In the Command field enter ``venv pyi-env-name``
 * Click Run

-Then you have a command shell window in which commands execute in that Python environment.
+Then you have a command shell window in which commands such as `pyinstaller` execute in that Python environment.